Collins, Georgia: Racial and ethnic composition

+2000 census

 As of the census of 2000, there were 528 people, 237 households, and 141 families residing in the city.
 By 2020, its population was 540.

 Education

 Collins Elementary and Middle Schools are located at 720 and 720a on the northwest side of Main Street.
-Over 300 elementary students and 100 middle schoolers attend the public schools, which are a part of the Tattnall County School System in Georgia.
+Over 300 elementary students and 100 middle schoolers attend the public schools, which are a part of the Tattnall County School District in Georgia.